xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Calculus 2/Partial derivatives/Gradient.md

   - gradient
   - gradients
 ---
-The gradient of a function is a vector containing the [[partial derivatives]] of said function:
+The gradient of a function is a vector containing the [[Partial derivatives]] of said function:

 $$\Large ∇f(x,y) =
 \begin{bmatrix}